-To support coordination with the Steady State Working Group, Operations Working Group, and Network Data Support Working Group a list of the changes to the items listed below willwi be providedprovid to the ERCOT Steady State Working Group RepresentativeR member to assure conflicting data is addressed.
+To support coordination with the Steady State Working Group, Operations Working Group, and Network Data Support Working Group a list of changes made to the following steady-state powerflow data shall be reported to the ERCOT Steady State Working Group representative:

-ERCOT shall compile the listfollowing finalization of the flat start.

-For Flat Starts, ddata changes for one of categories list below submitted byshall be grouped and labeled by the submitter to support efficient compilation of these changes at the end of the flat start by ERCOT.
-The following items should be provided to these working groups for data coordination:

-Unit MVA Base.
-This is also known as MBase used by the dynamic model.
+Unit MVA Base: this is also known as MBASE and is used as the base quantity for many dynamic model parameters associated with generating units.

-Zsource changes.
-Reactive machine impedances required for dynamic initialization of models.
+Zsource: reactive machine impedance that is required to match the subtransient reactance specified in the dynamic generator model for proper initialization of dynamic simulations.

+ERCOT shall compile the list of data changes following finalization of the flat start DWG shall coordinate with SSWG to assure that conflicting data is corrected during future SSWG case building activities.

 DWG Dynamic Contingency Assumptions List

 The DWG shall construct a dynamic contingency assumptions list detailing contingency assumptions for each TSP for the purpose of screening studies conducted by ERCOT and the DWG members.
 ERCOT and the DWG members shall annually review and update the dynamic contingency assumption list.
 Upon completion of the annual review, ERCOT shall collect the contingency assumptions and submit the finalized dynamic contingency assumptions list to the DWG.